top of page

 9. Do You Deliver Sneak Peeks?

-While I do offer sneak peaks.
+Knowing when you'll first receive photos is important for your expectation setting.
+Personally, I do offer sneak peaks.
 I ask for 5-7 business days before sending them.
 I want you to LOVE them, and in order for you to LOVE them, I have to really spend time looking through your album.
 That takes time.
+I think many couples want day-after photos, and while you might get that with a higher price tag and a luxury photographer, that doesn't always work for all photographers.

 You could also ask: